(As amended on May 29, 2018)

 1. Membership Dues

-In setting dues for each category of membership or subscription, the State Committee shall regularly confirm that the amount paid more than covers the marginal cost of the membership or subscription.
+In setting dues for each category of membership, the State Committee shall regularly confirm that the amount paid more than covers the marginal cost of the membership.